-The preprocessed BIH optical astrometric series was combined with the space-geodetic series that comprise SPACE98 after first: (1) correcting the BIH series to have the same bias, rate, and annual term as SPACE98, (2) applying a constant multiplicative scale factor to the measurement uncertainties of the BIH series so that its residual, when differenced with SPACE98. had a reduced chi-square of one, and (3) deleting those data points whose residual values were greater than three times their adjusted uncertainties.
-Due to software limitations associated with the need to correct the annual term of the BIH series, the above adjustments were determined separately for each component of the BIH series in a univariate approach rather than simultaneously in a multivariate approach as was done for the series combined to form SPACE98.
+The preprocessed BIH optical astrometric series was combined with the space-geodetic series that comprise SPACE99 after first: (1) correcting the BIH series to have the same bias, rate, and annual term as SPACE99, (2) applying a constant multiplicative scale factor to the measurement uncertainties of the BIH series so that its residual, when differenced with SPACE99, had a reduced chi-square of one, and (3) deleting those data points, if any, whose residual values were greater than four times their adjusted uncertainties.
+Due to software limitations associated with the need to correct the annual term of the BIH series, the above adjustments were determined separately for each component of the BIH series in a univariate approach rather than simultaneously in a multivariate approach as was done for the series combined to form SPACE99.
 The procedure used to determine these bias-rate and annual term corrections, uncertainty scale factors, and outlying data points has been described before (Gross 1996, pp. 8735-8738) and will not be repeated here.
 The annual term of the BIH series was adjusted in order to correct for systematic, seasonally varying effects that are known to be present in optical astrometric measurements.
-Since the values of both the BIH and SPACE98 series are given at midnight, interpolation error (see Gross et al. 1998, pp. 223-225) is automatically minimized when differencing these two series for the purpose of determining the adjustments to be made to the BIH series.
-Tables 3 and 4 give the resulting uncertainty scale factors and values and 1σ standard errors of the bias, rate, and annual term corrections thus determined for the BIH series.
-When determining these uncertainty scale factors and the bias, rate, and annual term corrections, five outlying data points were detected and deleted from the BIH series.
+Since the values of both the BIH and SPACE99 series are given at midnight, interpolation error (see Gross et al. 1998, pp. 223-225) is automatically minimized when differencing these two series for the purpose of determining the adjustments to be made to the BIH series.
+Tables 3 and 4 give the resulting uncertainty scale factors and values and 1 standard errors of the bias, rate, and annual term corrections thus determined for the BIH series.
+When determining these uncertainty scale factors and the bias, rate, and annual term corrections, no outlying BIH data points were deleted since no data points had residual values greater than four times their adjusted uncertainties.